AI Advantage Framework: Step 3

 Replaced fragmented tracking

-Consolidated release status, team readiness, and blockers into a single operating dashboard—eliminating the spreadsheet-and-Slack tracking that hid real process state.
+Consolidated release status, team readiness, and blockers into a single operating dashboard, eliminating spreadsheet-and-Slack tracking that hid real process state.

 Cut